-people of different age groups production though Crop product Any challenges affecting agriculta.
-Unreliable rainfall patterns of b.
-Land fragmentation limits p. c.
-Reduced market prices for a d.
-Traditional methods of farm Do you see the irrigation develor The irrigation development project this will cause a positive shift from What would you like the project MWE should provide an implement of the scheme.
-Collaborative measures among et farmers depend on these seasons for cultivation and crop production oductivity.
-Date o fmeeting 6 th August 2018 6 th August 2018 Place of of Meeting At Matanda Project site At Matanda Project site Meetir ng proceedings recorded by Muheki Mariam Muheki Mariam Subjec t of meeting Consultative meeting with the District Agricultural Engineer Mr. Politiq ative meeting with the District Agricultural Engineer Mr. Delitique Emanuele and Kihihi Sub-county Chief.
-Item Emanuele and Kihihi Sub-county Chief.
-Summary of Proceedings ele and Kihihi Sub-county Chief. ltem 1.
-Introduction · · · · · · · · · · · · · · · · · · · ele and Kihihi Sub-county Chief.
-The team leader introduced the · · · · · · · · · · · · · · · · · · · ele and Kihihi Sub-county Chief.
-Summary of Proceedings xplained the assignment and justified the reason for the meeting
+Agriculture production is the leading source of livelihood to the communities and the district at large.
+All people of different age groups that is; men, women and the youths are actively involved in agriculture production though Crop production is more practiced than livestock rearing.
+Any challenges affecting agriculture production? a.
+Unreliable rainfall patterns yet farmers depend on these seasons for cultivation and crop production. b.
+Land fragmentation limits productivity. c.
+Reduced market prices for agricultural produce. d.
+Traditional methods of farming such as use rudimentary tools of hoes and pangas.
+Do you see the irrigation development project in Matanda/Enengo overcoming some of these challenges?
+The irrigation development project will provide constant supply of water to agricultural fields and livestock.
+This will cause a positive shift from rainfall dependency causing farmers to produce unlimitedly.
+What would you like the project to take into consideration for it to be successful?
+MWE should provide an implementation/operational manual/guideline for the construction and management of the scheme.
+Collaborative measures amongst Local Government structures; Water technical services, Community development and Environment departments all geared toward the main objective of the project.
+Date o fmeeting 6 th August 2018 Place o f Meeting At Matanda Project site Meetir ng proceedings recorded by Muheki Mariam Subjec ubject of meetingConsultative meeting with the District Agricultural Engineer Mr. PolitiquEmanuele and Kihihi Sub-county Chief.
+Subjec Emanu ele and Kihihi Sub-county Chief.
+Item Emanu ele and Kihihi Sub-county Chief.
+Summary of Proceedings Item Introduction Emanu ele and Kihihi Sub-county Chief.
+Item 1.
+Introduction The team leader introduced the to capture their concepts and pe team, e ele and Kihihi Sub-county Chief.
+Summary of Proceedings xplained the assignment and justified the reason for the meeting /es of the irrigation development project.